 What is a lease?

 A lease is a contract between the leaseholder and the building landlord that gives you conditional ownership for a fixed period of time.

 The lease is a legal document and outlines the rights, responsibilities and obligations of both the leaseholder and the landlord.
 It also details the services that you can expect the landlord to fulfil.

 As part of your contractual rights, you would normally expect the landlord to manage, maintain and repair the building structure, common areas – such as staircases and hallways – and exterior grounds.

 On the flipside, the lease will also outline your obligations as a tenant, and may include keeping the flat in good order, behaving in a ‘neighbourly’ fashion and not doing certain things – such as keep pets, for example – without obtaining the prior consent of the landlord.

 What should I be aware of when buying a leasehold flat?

-The thrill and excitement of buying and moving into your flat can be dampened by the need to pay inflated or hefty service charges for maintenance of communal areas.
+After the thrill and excitement of buying and moving into your flat subsides, your focus may switch to the possible hefty service charges you face for maintenance of communal areas.

 Service charges are payable by the leaseholder to the landlord for the services they provide and can range from a few hundred pounds to thousands of pounds on an annual basis.

 Whilst it will vary between leases, the service charge would normally cover maintenance and repairs, building insurance and cleaning of common areas.
 There will also be a charge for managing the building, and this is normally performed by the landlord or an external company.

 You may also be required to pay into a reserve or ‘sinking’ fund each year to cover any major repairs, such as drainage works or replacing the roof.

 What services the landlord will perform and how the service will be split between individual leaseholders is set out and agreed in the lease.
 Service charges are variable; you need to be aware that they can change each year and the only stipulation is that they are considered to be ‘reasonable’.